 De-assignment of an identifier may be necessary when an item is taken out of an inventory, a new numbering system is introduced or items are merged or split up.

 The same identifier may be deassigned on more than one occasion.

-31 July 2001 Identifier Assignment of the silver cup OXCMS:2001.1.32 (E15) deassigned "232" (E42) (fictitious)
+The identifier assignment on 31st July 2001 of the silver cup OXCMS:2001.1.32 (E15) deassigned "232" (E42). (fictitious)